-When is it ideal to use a project roadmap?
+When is it ideal to use a project roadmap in 2021?

 What’s great about project management is you have more than one tool to use to accomplish goals.
 However, it can be tricky finding the methods that work best for your team’s projects.

 When it comes to choosing between a project roadmap or project plan, which should you use?
 It depends on your purpose and audience.